Arnav-code-1/ChatSphere/README.md

-# RealChat Application
+# ChatSphere
-RealChat is chat application build with the power of MERN Stack.
+ChatSphere is chat application build with the power of MERN Stack.